virgesmith/pyo3-examples/README.md

 Example of a poetry project implemented in rust using maturin and pyo3.

+The aims are twofold:

-The aim is to replicate the functionality of the C++ equivalent [here](https://github.com/virgesmith/poetry-pybind11-integration).
+- replicate the functionality of the C++/pybind11 equivalent [here](https://github.com/virgesmith/poetry-pybind11-integration), and compare the ease of implementation
+- compare performance by implementing the some basic prime number generation and factorisation algorithms in python, C++ and rust.

 ## steps